 Whether this means the world will soon be treated to a new video rant from angry bagel guy about how his stature has unfairly contributed to his being sued is anyone’s guess.

 What we do know for sure is that there are much easier ways to get your ‘boxing buzz’ on with a gambling element – by playing real money fighting-themed online slots, for instance.
-Think of this as fighting online with a no deposit offer without anyone being beaten up.

 The first fighting-themed slot that comes to mind is UFC slot.
 Short for Ultimate Fighting Championship, UFC is all about the toughest fighters showing off their skills in Mixed Martial Arts (MMA) i.e. different disciplines and fighting styles including Karate, Boxing, Taekwondo, Kickboxing, Jujitsu, Judo, Muay Thai, Krav Maga and many more.

 Developed by leading online casino software developer Endemol, UFC slot has 5 reels, 3 rows and 20 pay lines.